Miho Klaić: Biography

+Klaić was born in Dubrovnik.
 He obtained a PhD in architecture in Padua, Italy.

 He was a member of the National Party and was elected as member of the Diet of Dalmatia in the National Committee.
 Miho Klaić was President of the Diet of Dalmatia and created the newspaper Il Nazionale.

 Despite the persecution of the Austrian government, he fought all his life for the introduction of Croatian into education and demanded the administrative union of the Kingdom of Croatia-Slavonia with Dalmatia.